ashn-dot-dev/site/src/blog/2025-08-14-how-to-fix-wsl2-disk-space-bloat.md

-How to Fix WSL2 Disk Space Bloat
+How To Fix WSL2 Disk Space Bloat
 ================================

 This morning when I hopped online for work I was greeted with a murder mystery.